 California’s 9-1-1 system received more than twenty-eight million calls in 2016 — more than 78,000 calls per day — and 80% of these calls were from wireless devices.
-9-1-1 research shows that up to 40% of the total 911 calls in California are either unintentional or not true emergencies.
-Knowing when NOT to call 911 is just as important as knowing when and how to call 911.
+Preliminary research from the California 9-1-1 Branch Education and Awareness program indicates that up to 35% of the total 9-1-1 calls in California are either unintentional or not true emergencies.¹ Knowing when NOT to call 911 is just as important as knowing when and how to call 911.

 First things first: Know when to call 911.
 An emergency is any situation that requires immediate assistance from the police, fire department or ambulance.
 Examples include: